petru-braha/YP-compiler/docs/brainstorm.md

 0. the end of compilation creates a binary file which will evaluate the ast

 ## Brainstorming - general ideas

+- ast for declaration too
+- pass nullptr value for non-existant identifiers

 - before: a scope = a symbol table
 - after: a scope = an ast node with a symbol table